KohaAloha/are-we-flying/docs/index.md

 // look at all this empty space!
 O_O
 ```

 We'll fill in the rest as we go along.
-But we do need a server to use this web page, because while you _can_ just load an .html file directly in the browser, anything network related (including certain relative file loads) just flat out won't work properly so never use `file:///`, always load web pages from a url.
+But we do need a server to use this web page, because while you _can_ just load an .html file directly in the browser, anything network related (including certain relative file loads) just flat out won't work properly.
+So: **never use `file:///`, always load web pages from a url**.

+A simple rule to follow, especially with Python installed. `python -m http.server` and boom! we have a web server running.

 ## Setting up a simple web server